Former Trump campaign adviser George Papadopoulos sentenced to 14 days in prison for lying to FBI

 Trump campaign adviser George Papadopoulos was sentenced Friday to 14 days in prison for lying to the FBI during Special Counsel Robert Mueller’s probe into Russian interference in the 2016 election.

-Papadopoulos was also sentenced to 13 months supervised released, 200 hours community service and a $9,500 fine.
+Papadopoulos was also sentenced to 13 months supervised release, 200 hours community service and a $9,500 fine.
 Before his sentencing, the former adviser said he was “deeply embarrassed and ashamed.”

 “My entire life has been turned upside down, I hope to have a second chance to redeem myself,” he said.
 Mueller’s team had pushed for a six-month prison sentence, while Papadopoulos’ defense had requested probation.